thomaspink/sls-eventservice/README.md

 Run `npm start` in your Command Line Tool.

 ## Deploy
 To build for production run `npm run build` in your Command Line Tool.
-This will generate a `dist` folder ready for deploy.
+This will generate a `dist` folder ready for deployment.